 In 2022, a number of zero-day vulnerabilities led Apple to issue emergency security updates, while new features were introduced to help ensure privacy and security in macOS, iOS, and iPadOS.

 Let’s take a trip down memory lane and rediscover some pivotal moments in the privacy and security of the Mac and other products in the Apple ecosystem.
 This article will feature an overall look at Apple security and privacy from the year 2022, including our coverage on The Mac Security Blog and the Intego Mac Podcast.
-An upcoming article will dive deeper into the year’s malware threats and trends.

 In January, new malware called SysJoker was discovered.
 SysJoker is cross-platform malware that pretends to be an operating system update mechanism.
 In addition to being able to infect Macs, it can also infect PCs running Windows or Linux.
 It has been observed collecting specific information about the infected computer, such as the MAC address, user name, and IP address.
 Its primary goal appears to be espionage.